 - The Life Design Lab at Homewood (i.e., the career center) offer a comprehensive suite of career development resources for PhD students.

 - The Whiting School of Engineering’s Center for Leadership Education has a Professional Development Program offers an ensemble of career development modules each academic semester.
 You can register for these modules in SIS and they’re free of charge to currently enrolled PhD students.

 - The School of Medicine’s Professional Development and Career Office offers a large number of career exploration and development opportunities.
 They even provide internships exclusively for JHU PhD students in the Baltimore-Washington area in intellectual property, science communication, and science policy.

-- The JHU Center for Educational Resources offers a credential-bearing teaching academy program.
+- The JHU Center for Teaching Excellence and Innovation offers a credential-bearing teaching academy program.
 The program leads to a certificate that can be listed on your CV that can establish to hiring committees that you’re serious about teaching effectively.